Planning a Vermont vacation and want to include some fabulous waterfalls and swimming holes in your itinerary?

 Anyway, here they are, my nine favorite waterfalls in Vermont, plus some tips to help you enjoy them to their fullest!

 Lye Brook Falls: Manchester, Vermont

-Lye Brook Falls is located in the Lye Brook Wilderness in Manchester, Vermont.
+Lye Brook Falls is located in the Lye Brook Wilderness in Manchester, Vermont, part of the expansive Green Mountain National Forest.
 It is one of very few southern Vermont waterfalls, and it requires a round-trip hike of 4.6 miles.
 Fortunately, it’s a relatively easy walk, gaining about 750 feet in elevation, and it’s dog-friendly.

 The falls are made up of a 125-foot horsetail that is fairly seasonal.
 We have hiked the trail in August only to find the falls a mere trickle, while in April, it’s a gushing cascade.
 The photo above was taken in late May.

 What we love about Lye Brook Falls: This is the closest big waterfall to our home in Bennington, so we can visit quite a bit.
 We love hiking the trail, especially when the snow is finally melting in the Spring.
 A trip to Lye Brook Falls is a great way to spend the day, followed by an early dinner in Manchester.

 Can you swim at Lye Brook Falls?
 You can get wet, but the pools aren’t deep enough for swimming.